sharethepath/everything/_posts/2021-08-08-decision-making.md

 - exploring more on a spiritual path, community (Christian traditions, Quakers and UU in particular, Buddha's teachings);
 - acquaring new skills: signed up for a Project Management course.
 - applied for work by sending my CV, mostly in IT field.
-- thought about helping people that I can relate and hence help better on their issues.
+- thought on whom could I possibly help; health and life coach.
 - reaching out to friends.

 After the decision is made - making it work.
-- Remember why have you started this (like being able to contribute to certain ways for beings, freedom of speech, financial independence, trust issues, etc).
+- Remember why have you started this (like being able to contribute to certain ways for beings, equality, freedom of speech, financial independence, trust issues, etc).

 #### Updated: 2021-08-31